peterwilliams-swe/ukth-appinn-containerapps-orderapi/README.md

 # Hands-on with Container Apps

 The purpose of this repo is to help you quickly get hands-on with Container Apps.
 It is meant to be consumed either through _GitHub Codespaces_ or through a local _Development Container (dev container)_.
-The idea being that everything you need from tooling to runtimes is already included in the dev container so it should be as simple as executing a run command.
+The idea being that everything you need from tooling to runtimes is already included in the dev container so it should be as simple as executing a run command!

 ## Scenario